victordaniel/victordaniel/README.md

 - 👋 Hi, I’m @victordaniel
 - 👀 I’m interested in Anoaly detection in social networks, Graphs neural networks
 - 🌱
-- 💞️ I’m looking to collaborate on  data pipie line creation fro twitter anomaly detection
+- 💞️ I’m looking to collaborate on  data pipe line creation for twitter anomaly detection
 - 📫 How to reach me victor.nitk@gmail.com

 <!---